jm3/realtalk/README.md

     # install gems
     bundle

-    # fill in credentials file, then...
+    # rename sample.credentials.sh to credentials.sh and fill it in
-    # store credentials for the app to read
-    bundle exec sh credentials.sh
+    source credentials.sh

     # start the process group
     bundle exec foreman start